neuralmagic/sparsify/README.md

 To dive deeper into Sparse-Transfer Experiments, read through the [Sparse-Transfer Experiment Guide](https://github.com/neuralmagic/sparsify/blob/main/docs/sparse-transfer_experiment-guide.md).

 <i>
-Note, Sparse-Transfer Experiments require the model to be saved in a PyTorch format corresponding to the underlying integration such as Ultralytics YOLOv5 or HuggingFace Transformers.
+Note, Sparse-Transfer Experiments require the model to be saved in a PyTorch format corresponding to the underlying integration such as Ultralytics YOLOv5 or Hugging Face Transformers.
 Datasets must additionally match the expected format of the underlying integration.
 More details and exact formats are provided in the Sparse-Transfer Experiment Guide.
 </i>